cpriest/SnapLinksPlus/README.md

 I wholly encourage forking this project and submitting code and patches for inclusion.

-It is doubtful that all v2 features will be rewritten for v3 without the help of others.
+**It is doubtful that all v2 features will be rewritten for v3 without the help of others**.

 ----